Mass enhancement in multiple bands approaching optimal doping in a high-temperature superconductor

-Figure 1a shows the magnetic field dependence of specific heat divided by temperature, C/T, of \BaFeAsP for x = 0.46 (\Tc= 19.5K) at 1.5K.
-Two striking features are apparent: $\sqrt{\text{H}}$ behavior at low magnetic fields, followed by saturation above a field we denote H$_\text{sat}$.
-In a normal metallic state, one expects no field dependence of C/T. Therefore, we interpret the value of C/T above H$_\text{sat}$, (C/T)$_\text{sat}$, as the specific heat of \BaFeAsP in the normal state where superconductivity is fully suppressed (See SI) \cite{AnalytisTransport,Putzke}.
-The $\sqrt{\text{H}}$ behavior of C/T is a hallmark of a nodal superconducting gap, for which independent evidence exists in \BaFeAsP \cite{Ye,Hashimoto,Malone,Reid,Tantanar,Murphy,Volovik,Kopnin,Hussey}.
-Note that the slope of the $\sqrt{\text{H}}$ behavior increases slightly with increasing temperature (Figure 1b) and that at finite temperature the $\sqrt{\text{H}}$ behavior does not extend to very low fields.
-Instead, at very low fields C/T exhibits field dependence much weaker than $\sqrt{\text{H}}$.
-Both of these observations are consistent with the Volovik phenomenology, which requires a monotonic increase of the slope of $\sqrt{\text{H}}$ with increasing temperature and C/T $\propto$ H at very low fields (see SI) \cite{Volovik, Kopnin,Hussey}.
-Importantly, within Volovik phenomenology the low-field deviation from $\sqrt{\text{H}}$ behavior must disappear in the zero-temperature limit because it originates from the excitation of quasiparticles across the superconducting gap at finite temperature near the gap nodes \cite{Volovik, Kopnin,Hussey}.
+Figure 1a shows the magnetic field dependence of specific heat divided by temperature, \CT, of \BaFeAsP\ for $x~=~0.46$ (\Tc$~=~$19.5 K) at 1.5 K. Magnetic fields up to 35 T, the highest magnetic field available in which the signal-to-noise necessary for these measurements is achievable, were applied along the c-axis of the samples for all measurements.
+Two striking features are apparent: \sqrtH\ behavior at low magnetic fields, followed by saturation above a field denoted by \Hsat.
+In a normal metallic state, one expects no field dependence of \CT.
+Therefore, we interpret the saturation value of \CT\ at fields above \Hsat, (C/$T $)$_{sat}$, as the specific heat of \BaFeAsP\ in the normal state where superconductivity is fully suppressed (See SI) \cite{AnalytisTransport,Putzke}.
+The \sqrtH\ behavior of \CT\ is characteristic of a line-node in the superconducting gap of \BaFeAsP, which is corroborated by other measurements \cite{Ye,Hashimoto,Malone,Reid,Tantanar,Murphy,Volovik,Kopnin,Hussey}.
+The slope of the \sqrtH\ behavior increases with increasing temperature (Figure 1b).
+Note that at finite temperature the measured specific heat in small magnetic fields is larger than the extrapolated \sqrtH\ behavior.
+Both of these observations are consistent with the phenomenology of nodal superconductivity, which requires a monotonic increase of the coefficient of \sqrtH\ with increasing temperature and \CT\ $\propto$ H at very low field (SI) \cite{Volovik, Kopnin,Hussey}.
+Importantly, within the phenomenology of nodal superconductivity, low-field deviation from \sqrtH\ behavior must vanish as zero temperature is approached, because it originates from the excitation of quasiparticles across the vanishingly small superconducting gap near the line-nodes \cite{Volovik, Kopnin,Hussey}.

-In Figure 1b, we extrapolate the $\sqrt{\text{H}}$ dependence to zero field and define (C/T)$_\text{extrap}$ as the value of C/T at the intercept.
-We then define $\gamma_\text{H}$ = (C/T)$_\text{sat}$ - (C/T)$_\text{extrap}$, which is temperature-independent for sufficiently low temperatures as shown in Figure 1b. $\gamma_\text{H}$ represents the electronic specific heat recovered by suppressing superconductivity: it is the component of C/T directly associated with quasiparticles on Fermi surface pockets that superconduct, because all other contributions, including phonons, are magnetic-field-independent at low temperatures, as discussed above.
-In Figure 1c, we determine $\gamma_\text{bg}$, the background electronic C/T at zero-field and zero-temperature, by extrapolating C/T to zero temperature.